 - Verify setup with test commands

-Environment variables work for both clients:
+Environment variables work with the CLI:

-|
+| |

 Integration Possibilities